Index

 Radishchev's first wife, who died before his exile — a quiet presence whose memory he carried into the long years of banishment.

-- ISFJAnne Hathaway
+- ISFJAnne Hathawaynotable

 Shakespeare's wife — left behind in Stratford while he conquered London